Konjungate/Konjungate-Core/README.md

 ### NFT (Non-fungible Token)
 Introducing altcoins to NFTs, as of v1.1.6.3 prototype now features NFT capabilities.
 This offers the ability to artists, musicians and animators alike a unified place to store, encrypt, protect, sell and share their artwork!
 Current compatible formats are JPG/JPEG, PNG, GIF (Animation), OGG VORBIS (Audio) in a square format for initial testing for pictures/animation and up to 5 minute sound files for OGG VORBIS audio.
 This is a soft limit done only for initial testing.
 These limits will soon be lifted for full release in future versions.
 This will also be how we store a student's degrees, transcripts, etc.
-We will enable NFT's on our international art project https://wendy.network once we go ppublic with it!
+We will enable NFT's on our international art project https://wendy.network once we go public with it!

 ## Blockchain Technology
 The Konjungate [KONJ] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
 Konjungate [KONJ] uses peer-to-peer blockchain technology developed by Konjungate to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
 Konjungate [KONJ] is the name of open source software which enables the use of this protocol.